 I learned to ski when I was young and fearless on big hills in Minnesota.
 I’d never skied on a real mountain until St. Anton am Arlberg and ironically, I wasn’t nervous until we walked out of the gondola and prepared for our first run and even at that point I wasn’t as nervous as I thought I would be.
 There was really only one option and that was to descend the mountain.
 On skis.
-But not descend as quickly and fearlessly as the four-year olds who were whizzing by us.
+But not descend as quickly and fearlessly as the four-year-olds who were whizzing by us.

 Peter and I descended and within five seconds I knew I had a problem – I was unable to turn right.
 I mean, I could physically turn but it felt like I was going to fall over.
 I told myself that I needed to get over this fear because ONLY turning left was going to get me nowhere aside from off the side of the mountain.
-I met up with Peter at the first flat area and told him of my problem and he said, “I have that problem too”!
+I met up with Peter in the first flat area and told him about my problem and he said, “I have that problem too”!

 By the second short descent, I had overcome my fear of right turns and was schussing down the mountain.
 Peter and I met up again at the next flat area and chatted about our achievement and burning thighs and then I started to ski again and my right boot came loose from my ski and I fell.

 To this day, I don’t know how this occurred but it was nowhere near the wipe-out level of Peter’s first fall which was at the bottom of the first run in front of the chair lift queue.
 During this fall, Peter popped his shoulder out of its socket.
 He’s very manly though and popped it back into place and hopped on the chairlift.